 The 70s was a challenging decade, both politically and socially, but when it came to music, innovation burst forth like a levee breaking.
 Not only did challenger genres such as soul and punk flood the airwaves, but rock’n’roll continued to be a force for cultural change by pioneering the album format’s viability as a vehicle for artistic endeavour.
 Here is how the best 70s albums summed up the spirit of their time…

-Listen to our 70s playlist, and check out our best 70s albums, below.
+Listen to our 70s playlist here, and check out the best 70s albums, below.

 20: Joni Mitchell: ‘Blue’ (1971)

 Undeniably affecting and uncompromisingly sparse, Joni Mitchell’s 1971 album, Blue, established her as one of the greatest singer-songwriters of any era.
 With poetic flair and unrivalled musicality, the album hops from piano-led balladry to acoustic jazz-pop, displaying a deftness of touch and heartfelt emotion.
 Reflecting on the dissolution of a relationship, Mitchell’s songwriting offered a window into the melancholy of countercultural womanhood.

 What makes Blue one of the best 70s albums is how it not only couched the waning spirits of the flower-power generation in personal terms, it also mesmerised listeners with the quality of Joni Mitchell’s mezzo-soprano voice on the beautifully woozy love ballad A Case Of You.
 From the deeply romantic Christmas song River to the upbeat ditties of California and Carey, the album signalled the full flowering of a unique talent.